status-im/doubleratchet/README.md

 be calculated from earlier ones.
 These properties gives some protection to earlier or later encrypted messages in case of a compromise of a party's keys.

+## Implementation notes

+### The Double Ratchet logic

+1. No more than 1000 messages can be skipped in a single chain.
+1. Skipped messages from a single ratchet step are deleted after 100 ratchet steps.
+1. Both parties' sending and receiving chains are initialized with the shared key so that both of them could message each other from the very beginning.
+1. Both plain and encrypted header versions are implemented.

+### Cryptographic primitives

+1. **GENERATE_DH():** Curve25519
+1. **KDF_RK(rk, dh_out):** HKDF with SHA-256
+1. **KDF_CK(ck):** HMAC with SHA-256 and constant inputs
+1. **ENCRYPT(mk, pt, associated_data):** AES-256-CTR with HMAC-SHA-256 and IV derived alongside an encryption key

 ## Installation

     go get github.com/tiabc/doubleratchet